give-india/senior-frontend-developer-challenge/README.md

    This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
    Please find the Project setup and other details below.

-### Installation
+### Project Setup

     Install Angular CLI globally.

-    npm install -g @angular/cli
+      *npm install -g @angular/cli

-    * Clone the git url to a local folder
+    Clone the source code from git rpository to a local folder.

-    cd j-patch
+      *cd j-patch
-    npm install
+      *npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ### Example Scenario
 **Base Object**